 - Recruiting and training qualified CTE EPSO instructors is a top barrier to expanding CTE EPSOs.

-In addition to the report, a stand-alone executive summary provides an overview of the report findings and recommendations.
+In addition to the report, a stand-alone executive summary provides an overview of the report's findings and recommendations.